AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/edge-side-includes.md

 ### Considerations (#esi-syntax-considerations}

-* The following ESI tags are supported: include, comment, remove
+* The following ESI tags are supported: include, comment, remove.
-* ESI tags are processed at the CDN sequentially rather than concurrently, so many ESI tags on a page with low TTLs can add latency to the end user's experience
+* ESI tags are processed at the CDN sequentially rather than concurrently, so many ESI tags on a page with low TTLs can add latency to the end user's experience.
-* The maximum depth of esi:include processing is 5
+* The maximum depth of ESI:include processing is 5.
-* The maximum total esi:include processing fragments is 256
+* The maximum total ESI:include processing fragments is 256.

 ## Apache Configuration {#esi-apache}

-If you have pages with ESI tags you should declare the following properties in the apache configuration:
+If you have pages with ESI tags you should declare the following properties in the Apache configuration:

 ```
 <LocationMatch "/parent-pages/*content/page.html">